Here are some tips for developing valuable models.

 - A model is worthless if it does not solve the desired problem.
 Even if it's elegant and theoretically interesting -- if it doesn't actually solve a problem, then it's worthless.

-- It is easier to simplify a convoluted algorithm that solves the problem, than to extend an elegant algorithm that does not solve the problem.
+- It is easier to simplify a convoluted model that solves the problem, than to extend an elegant model that does not solve the problem.

 Both you and your model need to understand the full context surrounding the problem.